IVF Gender Selection: Pros and ConsFertility Treatment

 Uterus preparation for transfer

-To successfully implant, the uterus should be prepared, and the endometrial lining should be thick enough to hold the embryo.
+The uterus should be prepared to implant successfully, and the endometrial lining should be thick enough to hold the embryo.
 Although it is possible not to take any medication and have a natural FET (frozen embryo transfer) cycle, it is highly recommended that the mother takes estrogen and progesterone supplements before and after FET to increase the chance of successful implantation.

 Frozen embryo transfer